michaelmagan/hydraai/README.md

 ## How is this different from Vercel V0?

-We've been this a few times.
+We've been asked this a few times.
 For clarification, Vercel V0 lets you generate a component that you can copy/paste into your app's code.
 Hydra is for injecting components into your running app's UI on-the-fly based on context.

 ## Report a bug or Request a feature